cawfree/Dynamic-Time-Warping/README.md

-# Dynamic-Time-Warping
+# AndroidGeeExample
-An Android Application that Demonstrates the Dynamic Time Warping Algorithm.
+An example demonstrating accelerometer gesture recognition using WiiGee.